EliSacch/score-tracker/README.md

 - To prevent the possibility to add __e__ and __+__ as values into the add pointa input, I checked this page in [stackoverflow](https://stackoverflow.com/questions/39291997/how-to-block-e-in-input-type-number) but changing the code to adapt it to my needs.

+- The code to sort an array of objects based on one parameter was taken from this tutorial of All things JavaScript, LLC [JavaScript Problem: Sorting an Array of Objects](https://www.youtube.com/watch?v=0d76_2sksWY)

 ### Content